 Prior to submitting the dissertation for assessment: Two weeks prior to the expected submission date, the department must alert the Human Resources Consultant and submit a) the agreement on the Candidate's work, and b) the supervisor's written recommendation.
 The supervisor's recommendation must include an explicit statement that s/he has read the complete dissertation draft and considers it ready to be assessed.
 The agreement and recommendation must be sent to HF, Postboks 1079.

 Implementation of the Completion Grant period

 The Faculty of Humanities' Human Resources Consultants administer the Completion Grants.

-An employment contract is created for the Completion Grant period.
+An employment contract is created for the Completion Grant period, or an extention of the existing agreement will be created if there is no pause between the original contract and the Completion Grant period.
 This contract starts the day after the ordinary PhD position ends.
 The Completion Grant Candidate remains at the pay grade s/he had prior to the end of the ordinary PhD position.

 After the disputation, the Completion Grant Candidate is eligible for a higher pay grade if s/he remains employed in the Faculty of Humanities, cf. Reglement for lønnsopprykk for doktorgrad ("Regulations for pay grade increases for a doctoral degree").
 The department's Human Resources Consultant must be notified that the disputation has been completed.